"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 After 10 layers: 1.0^10 = 1.0

 ReLU doesn't "amplify" the signal.
 It simply stopped killing it.
 Sigmoid was actively compressing the signal at each layer.
-ReLU lets it through as-is.
+ReLU just passes it through.

-In the 1980s, networks only had 2-3 layers, and Sigmoid's problem wasn't apparent.
-Only when layers became deep did the hidden cost of "clever design" become fatal.
-At scale, the crudeness of preserving a signal beats the elegance of destroying it.
+In the 1980s, networks were only 2–3 layers deep, and Sigmoid's problem was not apparent.
+Only when layers grew deep did the hidden cost of the "smart design" become fatal.
+At scale, the naivety of preserving the signal beats the elegance of destroying it.

-That said, Sigmoid was not "wrong."
-It was correct, but couldn't withstand scale.
-Like training wheels on a bicycle——the right design for a beginner, but gets in the way of a racer.
-In fact, Sigmoid is still used today for specific purposes——Yes/No classification at the output layer (where 0-1 probabilities are needed), and gate control within memory cells.
-However, in the hidden layers of deep networks, ReLU is now the standard.
+However, Sigmoid wasn't "wrong."
+It was correct but could not withstand scaling.
+Like training wheels on a bicycle——the right design for a beginner, but they get in the way of a racer.
+In fact, Sigmoid is still used today in specific applications——Yes/No classification in output layers (where 0–1 probabilities are needed) and gate control within memory cells.
+However, for hidden layers of deep networks, ReLU is now the standard.

 Residual Connections (ResNet, 2015): Another Solution

-While ReLU suppressed signal attenuation within each layer, residual connections (ResNet) attacked the vanishing gradient problem from a completely different angle.
+While ReLU suppressed signal attenuation within each layer, residual connections (ResNet) tackled vanishing gradients from a completely different angle.

-In a normal network, each layer is required to "receive input and produce complete output."
-With residual connections, the input is added directly to the output via a shortcut path.
+In a normal network, each layer is required to "receive input and generate a complete output."
+With residual connections, the input passes through a shortcut path and is added directly to the output.

 Normal path: Input → [Layer] → Output